 Welcome

-Working across disciplines including walking, writing, ritual, movement, foraging for natural materials, and photography and video, she works intentionally with duration and cycles.
-Her work is anti-spectacle, slow, quiet, and draws on practices of witnessing and deep listening, grounded in embodied research into ancestral portals to knowing.
+Working across disciplines including walking, writing, ritual, movement, photography, foraging for natural materials and painting with handmade plant and earth paints, she works intentionally with duration and cycles.

 She foregrounds the knowledge of experts-through-experience and the intelligences of the more-than-human, and draws from traditional herbal medicine and plant connection practices.

-Louisa experiences the body-mind as a subtle receiver, a kind of antenna and fractal of the whole, picking up the visible and invisible, the tangible and intangible.
+Diagnosed with autism later in life, Louisa experiences the body-mind as a subtle receiver, a kind of antenna and fractal of the whole, picking up the visible and invisible, the tangible and intangible.

 She lives, works and creates in a seasonal and cyclic way and sees no separation between creative practice and life.